CClingain/OneTrainMyth/ProcessJournal.md

 function that will do what my three functions do now.
 It would also be a good idea to see if I can filter out the 1 train data earlier, mainly in extraction.

+##### March 12, 2019

+I have finished the script to get all 9 months of data and will be sending it off to Yoav shortly.
+My main concern is that the script sometimes stops for reasons that seem to link to NYU limiting my calls.
+I have toyed with the idea of adding a system sleep time, but even 1 second of sleep time will add up since each month has roughly 8,900 links to go through.
+We’ll see how things go.
+I’m testing the code for each month to make sure it runs smoothly.
+There was only one more bug I had to fix.
+Let’s hope this goes well.

+##### April 8, 2019

+Over the last few weeks, I’ve gotten all my data\!
+Before looking at the data, I ran some simulations to see what the lateness distributions and connections could look like.
+I used both a normal distributino and a beta distribution to add the lateness noise.
+Based on the sims, it’s interesting to see that the early hours of the morning where botht he ferry and the 1 train run so infrequently (though the ferry less so), the delays are a hit or miss – either you wait a short amount of time or you wait for nearly 30 minutes.
+There’s also something interesting going on during the tourst peak hours (11am-3pm) where the wait time looks near continuous – you may wait any amount of time.

+At this point, I may run a few more simulations, but I think Im ready to take a look at the data.